TRaSH-Guides/Guides/includes/cf-descriptions/uhd-bluray-tier-03.md

 Groups that:

-- Use remuxes as their source without micro-sizing them.
+- Are new, and have released several dozen objectively good quality releases
-- HDR/DoVi (Depending on what's offered and often both).
+- Have retired and their releases don't meet current quality standards
-- Use Lossless Audio (TrueHD, DTS-X, DTS-HD, etc) or Lossy audio formats (DD, DD+, etc).
+- Pay good attention to detail and use reliable sources
-- That are added for a specific reason for other guides quality profiles.
+- Groups that have been added in conjunction with specific quality profiles
 - Follow the [Contributing General Guidelines](https://github.com/TRaSH-Guides/Guides/blob/master/CONTRIBUTING.md#general-guidelines){:target="_blank" rel="noopener noreferrer"}.
 <!-- markdownlint-enable MD041-->